jsa-research/limbus-buildgen/README.md

 Features which aren't needed for feature-completeness but are nice to have.

 * Cross compilation to Windows using MinGW
-* Modify makefile to find compilers and use whichever is available.
 * Support for more compiler suites:
     - AMD's Open64
     - Intel's C++ compiler